-In my recent meditation when I reverentially asked Mahavatar Babaji what should I write in the upcoming posts, he gave me some quick glances of my early child hood once again which I have just narrated to you and pointed out that as a small child when I was either reprimanded or prevented from attempting to do tough things like cycling for four to six hours or even more with my cousins and brothers in summer vacations at the age of nine or ten, they were actually good signs of Ichcha Shakti or will power.
+In my recent meditation when I reverentially asked Mahavatar Babaji what I should write in the upcoming posts, he gave me some quick glimpes of my early childhood once again which I have just narrated.
+At the age of nine or ten when I was either reprimanded or prevented from attempting to do tough things like cycling for four to six hours with my cousins and brothers in summer vacation mornings, they were actually good signs of Ichcha Shakti or will power I was told by him.
 I was quite relieved to know that my childhood traits of accomplishing were positive and healthy in nature and my pursuits were not a case of stubbornness or just being a ‘tomboy’ as I was called then.

 After some moments, Babaji gave me the outline of this post and gave these useful tips for all the spiritual seekers.
 His advice for which we are always so grateful should be followed so that we review ourselves from time to time and add some charge and spark to our sadhana and in life in general.